HUAWEI launches FreeBuds 4i in India for Rs 7,990

-New Delhi, Oct 25 (IANS) HUAWEI Consumer Business Group on Monday launched its latest range of truly wireless earbuds called FreeBuds 4i in India for Rs 7,990.
+New Delhi: HUAWEI Consumer Business Group on Monday launched its latest range of truly wireless earbuds called FreeBuds 4i in India for Rs 7,990.

 Available in Ceramic White, Carbon Black, Red, and Silver Frost colour options, FreeBuds 4i will be available for customers on Amazon, starting October 27.